RagnarB83/ash-documentation/docs/_build/html/_sources/job-types.rst.txt

 Job Types
 ==========================

-The job-types available in ASH:
+The main job-types available in ASH:

 - Single-point energy/property jobs in Ash (instead of using the QM code directly) are useful for the purpose of doing electrostatically embedded QM/MM, running multiple energy/property calculations in parallel, creating advanced workflows etc.
 - Geometry optimizations can be performed using a simple internal Optimizer or via more flexible external optimizers that can be easily installed.
 - Numerical frequencies can be performed for any Hamiltonian (QM, MM or QM/MM).
 Analytical frequencies available for some theories.
 - Nudged elastic band calculations are available via an interface to the Knarr-NEB code.
-- Molecular dynamics (not ready).
+- Molecular dynamics.

 The job-types can be used with any theory object available, e.g. one of the QMTheories in :doc:`QM-interfaces` or using a QM/MM Theory object from :doc:`module_QM-MM`

 ###########################
 Single-point calculation